truwater/cordova-plugin-play-games-services/README.md

 #### Submit Score

-Ensure you have had a successful callback from `googleplaygame.auth()` first before attempting to submit a score.
+Ensure you have had a successful callback from `cordova.plugins.playGamesServices.auth()` first before attempting to submit a score.
 You should also have set up your leaderboard(s) in Google Play Game Console and use the leaderboard identifier assigned there as the `leaderboardId`.

 ```
 var data = {
     score: 10,
     leaderboardId: "board1"
 };
-googleplaygame.submitScore(data);
+cordova.plugins.playGamesServices.submitScore(data);
 ```

 #### Show all leaderboards